 We started our journey with a short sail down the ICW to Cabbage Key.
-We left around noon and arrived around 5:00pm.
+We left around noon and arrived around 5:00 pm.
 Just in time for happy hour at the Dollar Bar!
-I wasn’t feeling well at all but I figured a shot of whiskey and some food would do my cold good.
-We also wanted to check and make sure dollar was were we left it 2 weeks prior.
+I wasn’t feeling well at all, but I figured a shot of whiskey and some food would do my cold good.
+We also wanted to check and make sure the dollar was where we left it two weeks prior.
 Sure enough, there it was next to our friends Ohana.
-When we got back to Satori, I decided to make it an early night, I knew we had a long sail the next day and I wanted to enjoy it.
+When we got back to Satori, I decided to make it an early night, I knew we had a long sail the next day, and I wanted to enjoy it.

 As the sun was setting, we had a Conch blowing ceremony.
 I did not participate because I figured no one would want my cold germs!
 Nick dressed as the captain that he is with a special surprise underneath his coat. (hint hint….speedo!)
 Leave it to Nick to take the fun to the next level, always. 🙂

 Stay tuned as we prep Satori and get ourselves ready to be full-time cruisers!

 That’s it.
 Yeah!
 Woo!
 Look at all those likes.
 Keep ‘em coming.
 Yeah!
 Thank y’all for joining us have a good night.
 (Blowing the Conch Shell)

 Sailing up the ICW (Blowing the Conch Shell)

 This is it, the last leg of this amazing journey.
 Yeah, it’s only been a shakedown trip, but it has been quite the adventure.
 For these next couple of days, we’re lucky to have our friends Josh and Jessie on board.
 They’re joining us as we motor sail up the ICW to Cabbage Key to drop the hook for the night.
 At sunrise, we’ll set sail for the final 12-hour run to St. Petersburg.
 (Blowing the Conch Shell)